sonakshigupta29/particle-mass-regression-ml/README.md

 Beyond model implementation, the project emphasizes understanding model behavior, identifying limitations, and evaluating generalization performance in the context of scientific machine learning.

+---

+## Task 2f: Particle Mass Regression

+This task focuses on training deep learning models to estimate particle mass from jet images.
+Two architectures were explored:

+- Convolutional Neural Network (CNN)
+- Fully Connected Network (FC)

+The models were evaluated using RMSE, MAE, and R² score, with analysis of overfitting and underfitting behavior.

 ## Dataset Description